om2-ws22/website/docs/project-description.md

 ## Introduction

-**TL;DR**: *Pick a data set and use the concepts and methods covered in our course.
-That is your final project.*

-The goal of the final project is for you to use analytical methods to analyze a data set of your own choosing.
+The goal of the final project is for you to use analytical methods to analyze data of your own choosing.

-The data set may already exist or you may collect your own data by scraping the web.
+You need to include the following methods in your project:

+- Data extraction with web scraping or web APIs
+- Data wrangling with Pandas
+- Data exploration with Altair
+- Perform cluster analysis
+- Use text mining (sentiment analysis) with Twitter tweets
+- Create a dashboard with Streamlit

 Choose the data based on your group's interests or work you all have done in other courses or research projects.
-The goal of this project is for you to demonstrate proficiency in the techniques we have covered in this class (and beyond, if you like) and apply them to a data set to analyze it in a meaningful way.
+The goal of this project is for you to demonstrate proficiency in the techniques we have covered in this class (and beyond, if you like) and apply them to a data set (or multiple datasets) to analyze it in a meaningful way.

 All analyses must be done in Python, and all components of the project **must be reproducible** (with the exception of the final presentation) placed inside the provided GitHub repo.